Wanuri Kahiu: Rafiki

 Rafiki is the first feature film portraying a love story between two girls to ever come out of Kenya.
 The film tells a story about Kena and Ziki, two girls living in the same neighborhood, and the way their relationship develops despite the conservative environment they live in.
 Kena comes from a working-class family; her dad is a store owner who decided to run as a candidate in the local elections.
 Kena comes from a “broken” family with her dad separating from her mom and starting a family with a different woman.
 Ziki, on the other hand, has a different family background.
 As members of the upper middle class, her family has access to things Kena's family does not.
 Ziki's father, as the opposing candidate in the local elections, has an easier time with his campaign because of his financial state, while Kena's father has to rely on the support of the local people who come into his store.

 As we watch Kena and Ziki's relationship blossom, we are constantly reminded of the surroundings they live in.
-Although the way they interact with each other and openly showcase their fondness for one another completely challenges heteronormativity, Kahiu juxtaposes that with the conservative, narrow-minded mindset of the people around them.
-In her interview with Olivier Barlet, Kahiu emphasizes the importance of the rejection of labels through her work, as a way of opposing the heteronormative world we live in.
+Although the way they interact with each other and openly showcase their fondness for one another completely challenges heteronormativity, Kahiū juxtaposes that with the conservative, narrow-minded mindset of the people around them.
+In her interview with Olivier Barlet, Kahiū emphasizes the importance of the rejection of labels through her work, as a way of opposing the heteronormative world we live in.
 She states that she wants Rafiki to be a love story first, before being seen as a queer love story.

 The film was selected to premiere at the 2018 Cannes Film Festival, and was the first Kenyan film to screen at the festival where it received a standing ovation.
 The film was nominated for the Queer Palm Award at the 2018 Cannes Film Festival.
 It was shown at the 2018 London Film Festival.
 In total, the film received 17 nominations and 17 awards at different international film festivals.

-In a 2021 CNN interview, Kahiu stated that being a filmmaker in Kenya is "ridiculously difficult" because film is not "an appreciated art".
-Despite being an internationally acclaimed filmmaker, Kahiu still struggles to get recognition in her own country, due to her progressive way of thinking that contradicts societal norms.
+In a 2021 CNN interview, Kahiū stated that being a filmmaker in Kenya is "ridiculously difficult" because film is not "an appreciated art".
+Despite being an internationally acclaimed filmmaker, Kahiū still struggles to get recognition in her own country, due to her progressive way of thinking that contradicts societal norms.
 When talking about the production process for Rafiki, Kahiu stated that making a film in Kenya requires a license, which the Rafiki production team was able to obtain, despite the film's controversial topic.
-However, after the production had wrapped, the Classification Board required Kahiu to change the ending and make it "more remorseful", because they felt it was "too hopeful", in order to avoid having the film banned.
-Kahiu refused to change the ending, which resulted in the film being banned.
+However, after the production had wrapped, the Classification Board required Kahiū to change the ending and make it "more remorseful", because they felt it was "too hopeful", in order to avoid having the film banned.
+Kahiū refused to change the ending, which resulted in the film being banned.